 I’ve always loved the idea of cute planners but it wasn’t until I started working from home that they became absolutely necessary (this is my current fav, it even has stickers which makes my inner Lisa Frank fan SO happy).
 Now every Sunday I sit down, look at the week, and prioritize my task list.
 Typically I’ll use three groups: Things that need to be done for my day job, things that need to be done for Perfête and things that need to be done around the house.

 If you’re next level like me, I’ll break down the tasks in each category and assign time limits to each so that I can mentally block out what the day will look like.
 One of the great advantages of working from home is choosing the times for tasks based on when your brain will be the most receptive.
-For example, I’m the most creative and do my best writing first thing in the morning.
-If I wait til the afternoon, it will be rushed and sloppy.
-On the other hand, I’m best at budgeting and task-like work in the afternoons after I’ve eaten and do my best brainstorming in the evenings.
 Pay attention to when you’re creating your best work and plan accordingly.

 3.)
 Get dressed

-I know.
-Why bother?
-Isn’t that the point, the fact that you can just look like a slob all day?
-Now I’m not saying you need to contour, do a cut crease and rock heels at home (I mean, do you, but that sounds like a nightmare to me).
-But wash your face, brush your hair, put on your nice yoga pants and greet the day.
+I said this in my routine, but it’s worth repeating as its own category.
+I know – why bother right?
+Isn’t that a benefit, the fact that you can just look like a slob all day?
+Now I’m not saying you need to contour, do a cut crease and rock heels at home (but you sure can if it makes you feel good).
+Just wash your face, brush your hair, put on your nice yoga pants and greet the day.
 It really makes a difference for me when I sit down to work and puts me in the zone.
 Also, you never know when that WebEx is going to turn into a camera facing call, and what could be worse that showing your boss that weird stained tee shirt that you won’t get rid of cause it’s so soft?

 5.)
 Create a designated workspace